sample-accelerators/python-functions-accelerator/DEPLOYING.md

 ## Deploying to Kubernetes as a TAP workload with Tanzu CLI

-You need to select `Include TAP deployment resources` when generating the project for the steps below to function.
+You need to select `Include TAP deployment resources` when generating the project for the steps below to work.

 When you are done developing your function, you can simply deploy it using: